pnm122/chatapp/README.md

 * Show the list of groups you're in and be able to select between them
 * Name of group above chat page
 * Unify colors
+* Clicking on current group shouldn't reload the messages
+* Get enter key to work

 ### To Do
+* Font on mobile browser?
 * Group info page (users and their logged-in status, group ID, other metadata)
-* Get enter key to work
-* Font on mobile browser?
 * Group together messages in similar times
 * Tell when a person is in the browser?
 Or when they go AFK?
+* Profile pictures & Group pictures
 * Replies (using gestures? :o)
 * Attachments
 * Notification bubble on groups icon when a group has new messages?